hatonthecat/Sparkfun-Artemis-Nano-File-Server/Project Log.md

 Day 6
 ----------

-Technically 9th day from start date.
+10:58 AM Technically 9th day from start date.

 I am cross-linking this with the GEOS project- as I'd like to explore emulating 8bit-GEOS: https://github.com/hatonthecat/ENGAGE-GEOS